-We will examine the passages today for context and application.
-This "Parson to Person" will serve to help us.
-Therefore, I am listing all the selections herein for reference.
+We will continue to examine the passages for context and application using last week's "Parson to Person" and the selections listed herein as reference.

 The first recitation ("For this reason I will confess to You among the Gentiles, and sing to Your name.")
 Paul used is found in 2 Samuel 22 and included in the first book of the Psalms-in chapter 18.
 It is a song of victory wherein David sings praises to God for His deliverance from all his enemies-including King Saul.
 This song appears among the last words of David before his death.
 David did speak for himself in the song-but also as King of Israel, for Israel herself.